-&lt;sup>2 The Von Mises stress is obtained by combining all the stress components at a point in a way which produces a single scalar value that can be compared to the yield strength of the material.
-This is the most common way of examining the computed stress in a part.
+&lt;sup>3 The Von Mises stress is obtained by combining all the stress components at a point in a way which produces a single scalar value that is compared to the yield strength of the material to determine failure.
+This is a common way in FEA of examining the computed stress in a part.